The Best Garlic Presses for Home Cooks Who Are Sick of Sticky Fingers

 Some presses are strong enough to crush unpeeled cloves, but peeling first usually gives a cleaner press and prevents clogging (and makes cleaning by hand way easier).

-The Zwilling Pro Garlic Press is built like a tank, with a streamlined all-stainless-steel design that looks and feels premium.
-It’s one of the most elegant garlic presses I’ve tested, and the quality is undeniable.
-That said, it’s not the easiest to use: The pressing mechanism requires more hand strength than expected, and the curved chamber tends to trap garlic remnants unless you immediately rinse it.
-If you’ve got large hands or a minimalist kitchen aesthetic, you might love it.
+The Zwilling Pro Garlic Press is built like a tank, with a streamlined, all-stainless-steel design that looks and feels premium.
+It’s definitely one of the most elegant garlic presses I've tested, and the quality is undeniable.
+That said, it’s not the easiest to use: The pressing mechanism requires more hand strength than others, and the curved chamber tends to hold on to garlic remnants unless you rinse it right away.

-This budget-friendly set from Zulay Kitchen includes a garlic press, silicone peeler, and a cleaning brush, making it a decent starter kit for new home cooks.
-The press itself is lightweight and gets the job done, though the aluminum build doesn’t feel as sturdy as some of the more expensive options on this list.
-I also found the chamber a bit on the small side, which means you’ll be pressing in batches if your recipe calls for more than a clove.
+This budget-friendly set from Zulay Kitchen includes a garlic press, silicone peeler, and a cleaning brush—a decent starter kit for new home cooks.
+The press itself is lightweight and gets the job done, though the aluminum build doesn’t feel very sturdy.
+I also found the garlic chamber a bit on the small side, which means you’ll be pressing in batches if your recipe calls for more than a clove or two.

 Read more shopping stories on Bon Appétit